HuanhuanZhao08/Stitching_AFMimage/README.md

 This repository includes links, code, scripts, and data to generate the figures in a paper.

 ### Data
 The samples used in this study correspond to **Pantoea sp.
 YR343**.
 The dataset was collected from AFM images, acquired using the DriveAFM system from Nanosurf, as described in [1].
 More information on the dataset is provided in the main paper and notebook.
-The raw dataset is provided in **Data** folder here https://github.com/arpanbiswas52/Stitching_AFMimage/tree/main/data.
+The raw dataset is provided in **Data** folder [here](https://github.com/arpanbiswas52/Stitching_AFMimage/tree/main/data).

 ### Requirement
 A minimal environment to execute these notebooks can be installed via `pip install -r requirements.txt`